Usability in programming language concept implementations

 Recursion

 Any function or procedure call is also an application of the repetition concept.
 Recursion calls the same function repeatedly with slight modification, which ends up being equivalent to an iterative loop.
-The advantage of recursion is that it forces the mutation of the iteration index, the current value and the mutation of the result to happen at the same logical point in the code, which simplies the logical structure.
+The advantage of recursion is that it forces the mutation of the iteration index, the current value and the mutation of the result to happen at the same logical point in the code, which simplifies the logical structure.

-A typical recursion implementation will have an entry function with a recursive helper function that must contain a test for whether to recurse more or return a result.
-The helper function is most clearly implemented as a match (or switch) statement listing the different possible conditions and what should be done for each.
-It may be worth noting that in the Guarded Command Language (GCL), which is intended to be easier to prove correctness for, a loop contains exactly a switch/match which is essentially randomly ordered.
+) statement listing the different possible conditions and what should be done for each.
+It may be worth noting that in the Guarded Command Language (GCL), which is intended to be easier to prove correctness for, a loop contains exactly a switch/match

-In Tailspin, each templates (function) is by default expected to be an array of matchers (guards), no match keyword, it just is.
-A value can be sent back to be matched by a #.
+.
 An optional prelude can set things up before recursing internally on the matchers.
 Example of how to flatten a list.
 While this doesn't enforce good practice, it guides it and makes it easier to follow.

 Mutation

 Mutating a variable is equivalent to calling a function at that point with a parameter holding the new value.
 Erlang does mutation of state that way.
 So mutation is also an implementation of repetition.
-Like the GOTO, rampant mutation can make it very difficult to unravel the execution tree.
+Like the GOTO

-It is in the light of mutation that we can examine the while loop because it is completely dependent on mutation to change the condition needed to break the loop.
-With that in mind, it should be clear that recursion is much preferable to while loops.
+loop because it is completely dependent on mutation to change the condition needed to break the loop.
+With that in mind, it should be clear that recursion is much preferable to while

 Despite the possibility of complications, mutation makes the expression of some algorithms, like folds or aggregations, much simpler.
 Mutation is also quite easy to understand in a local context.
-Even mutation affecting code in another part of the program can be extremely useful to relay information, but needs to be packaged and shared in a way to make the intent clear, channel in Go being a good example.
-But that starts digressing into other concepts that I haven't analyzed.
+Even mutation affecting code in another part of the program can be extremely useful to relay information, but needs to be packaged and shared in a way to make the intent clear, channel

 Tailspin allows one mutable variable inside a function, but it can be an aggregate (see the Aggregation concept below).
 Since functions can be defined inside functions, this can get complex but it can't escape its confines, unless you work hard at it by storing a closure in an object.